openshift-labs/lab-developing-with-odo/workshop/content/060-creating-new-binary-component.md

 Select the terminal window and enter `Crtl+C` when you're finished checking out the logs.

 ## Component configuration
-When creating a component, some configuration will be taken by default, but there is a way to override these defaults.
+When creating a component, some configuration will be inherited by default, but there is a way to override these defaults.

 An example is the memory and cpu for you component.
 When deploying components in an OpenShift platform, ``odo`` will not impose any configuration for cpu and memory, but sometimes the platform does impose some values for the minimum and maximum cpu and memory a deployment can have.